Skip to main content

 Note that while using compare is fast for a computer, it is more confusing for the reader who is likely a person, and the flow chart is probably an easier way to decode the instruction for most readers.

-This page titled 6.3: Decoding Machine Code is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Charles W. Kann III via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 6.3: Decoding Machine Code is shared under a CC BY 4.0 license and was authored, remixed, and/or curated by Charles W. Kann III via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?